knupel/ROMANESCO-Processing/Revision_33.md

 *MINOR

+>change min-max variable for angle, direction and scope from 0 to 360 for 0 to TAU and update the item linked with that.

 *ITEM

 >KINO, add method to swithc off the sound
 >KINO, change the direction for padding image up and down
+>BOXOLYZER add costume to change shape easily and other improvement.

 *BUG FIX